c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 +-------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-----------------+

 .. important::
    **PHP 5.2** is available to use, but it is not officially supported.
-The Devilbox intranet does not work with this version as PHP 5.2 does not support namespaces.
+The DreamDevBox intranet does not work with this version as PHP 5.2 does not support namespaces.
 Furthermore PHP 5.2 does only work with Apache 2.4, Nginx stable and Nginx mainline.
 It does not work with Apache 2.2.
    **Use at your own risk.**